Marguerite Gourdan: Decline

-On September 6, 1775, Parlement issued a summons for Marguerite Gourdan.
+On 6 September 1775, Parlement issued a summons for Marguerite Gourdan.
 The charges were that she had taken into her house Mme d'Oppy, the wife of the grand bailiff of Douai.
 Gourdan did not wait to be arrested.
-Five days after the pronouncement of the warrant, September 11, 1775, the Little Countess dismissed her staff, closed her establishment and fled.
+Five days after the pronouncement of the warrant, 11 September 1775, the Little Countess dismissed her staff, closed her establishment and fled.

 Parlement visited the brothel after she failed to appear in court.
-They concluded that she was "duly attained and convinced of shameful commerce, mockery and public prostitution, and again of having debauched, and attracted young girls. prostitute them from her home".
+They concluded that she was "duly attained and convicted of shameful commerce, mockery and public prostitution, and again of having debauched, and attracted young girls to prostitute them from her home".
 She is condemned in her absence "to be taken to the ordinary and accustomed places of the City of Paris, and in particular to the Petit Carreaux intersections, the nearest to her dwelling.
-Mounted on a donkey and face turned towards the tail, having on her head a hat of straw with a sign in front and behind bearing these words: "MAQUERELLE PUBLIQUE" and to be then beaten also with rods by the Executor of the High Justice in the so-called usual crossroads, and at the crossroads of the Petits-Carreaux to be withered of a hot iron in the shape of a fleur-de-lis on the dexterous shoulder.
+Mounted on a donkey and face turned towards the tail, having on her head a hat of straw with a sign in front and behind bearing these words: "MAQUERELLE PUBLIQUE" and to be then beaten also with rods by the Executor of the High Justice in the so-called usual crossroads, and at the crossroads of the Petits-Carreaux to be branded on her right shouldeer with a hot iron in the shape of a fleur-de-lis.
 This done, to be banished for nine years from the City and Prévoté and Vicomté de Paris".

 An effigy of Marguerite Gourdan was mounted on a donkey with all the decorum prescribed; then the manikin was beaten of importance at the designated junction to the booing and licentious cries of the populace.

 In the first days of August 1776, Gourdan returned to Paris and was imprisoned.
-In her defence, the testimony of the Duke of Chartres, the Prince de Conti, the Marshal Duke of Richelieu, the Duke of Fronsac and other numerous noble personages, prelates and magistrates are heard.
-The President of Gourges grants her absolution on August 19, 1776.
-The luxurious brothel is soon reopened.
-For a few months, the salons and boudoirs are visited by the old regulars, but from the early days of 1777, the Gourdan's fortunes declined.
+In her defence, the testimony of the Duke of Chartres, the Prince de Conti, the Marshal Duke of Richelieu, the Duke of Fronsac and other numerous noble personages, prelates and magistrates was heard.
+The President of Gourges granted her absolution on 19 August 1776.
+The luxurious brothel was soon reopened.
+For a few months, the salons and boudoirs were visited by the old regulars, but from the early days of 1777, Gourdan's fortunes declined.
 Within a year the establishment was closed, the competition had not been inactive, and rival houses attracted the wealthy clientele by striving to treat them better than they were at rue Dussoubs.

 Death

 Gourdan was made bankrupt in May 1778.
-On November 28 that year, Marguerite Gourdan died in a bedroom on the first floor of her home on the rue Dussoubs.
+On 28 November that year, Marguerite Gourdan died in a bedroom on the first floor of her home on the rue Dussoubs.
 Her death was caused by complications of syphilis.

 A song was composed about her funeral:

 A collection of letters between Gourdan and her clients, called Correspondance de Madame Gourdan, dite la petite comtesse was published in 1883.